 Instructions

-- Add the vegetables to the sauce and fry them together for a minute or so, allowing the sauce to thicken a little more.
+- Heat on medium and continue to mix the sauce.
+After a few minutes it should start to become thick and glossy.
+Add the vegetables and fry them together for a minute or so, allowing the sauce to thicken a little more.

 - Finally, add the pork and mix thoroughly, ensuring everything is coated in sweet and sour sauce.